Martin J. Wade: Congressional service

 Wade was elected as a Democrat from Iowa's 2nd congressional district to the United States House of Representatives of the 58th United States Congress, serving from March 4, 1903 to March 3, 1905.
 The incumbent congressman, John N. W. Rumple, did not seek re-election for health reasons, and Wade defeated Republican attorney W. H. Hoffman.
 As Wade would write in autobiographical information submitted to Congress following his election, he had refused to make any campaign speeches during the race because he considered it an improper thing for a judge to do.
 He was an unsuccessful candidate for reelection in 1904 to the 59th United States Congress.
 He was swept out of office as part of a Republican landslide, losing to Republican Albert F. Dawson in the general election.
 Wade returned to private practice in Iowa City from 1905 to 1915.
 He was a delegate to the Democratic National Conventions in 1904 and 1912.
 Wade's congressional staffer, Irvin S. Pepper, was elected to Wade's former seat in 1910, following Dawson's retirement.

 Federal judicial service

 Wade was nominated by President Woodrow Wilson on February 26, 1915, to a seat on the United States District Court for the Southern District of Iowa vacated by Judge Smith McPherson.
 He was confirmed by the United States Senate on March 3, 1915, and received his commission the same day.
 His service terminated on April 16, 1931, due to his death in Los Angeles, California, while on a visit in that state.
 He was interred in St. Joseph's Cemetery in Iowa City.

 Notable case

+Wade presided over the trial of Kate Richards O'Hare in 1917 and sentenced her to 5 years in prison.
+Her sentence was commuted in 1920 after a national campaign, and she later received a full pardon by Calvin Coolidge.

 Wade presided over the Davenport sedition trials in 1917 and 1918, and sentenced Daniel Wallace to 20 years in prison for making a speech opposing the draft and critical of the United States' allies.